CLSherrod/clsherrod.github.io/index.md

 [Hiring Virtual Workers For Small Business - Amazon](https://amzn.to/2FvAxx9)

-Plus tons of limited-time PDFs and email series over the years and a few events.
+Plus tons of limited-time PDFs and email series over the years and a few events before retiring to Mexico.
 </div>